BSU offers a variety of programs to enrich youth through athletic camps, music academies, Pre-College programs, and more.

 Scrubs Camp for High School Students

-This five-day Scrubs Camp starts Sunday, June 11, 2017 with check-in between 2-4 pm and ends Friday, June 16, 2016 at 3 pm.
-Pick up and drop off will be at Bemidji State University’s campus.
+This four-day Scrubs Camp starts Sunday, June 7, 2020 with check-in between 3-4 pm and ends Thursday, June 11, 2020 at 12 pm.
+Pick up and drop off will be at Bemidji State University’s campus at Birch Hall.

 Scrubs Camp is a program for freshmen, sophomores, juniors and seniors in high school.
 Students who have a desire to learn more about health care careers and educational pathways, particularly those in the greater Bemidji region are encouraged to attend.
 Activities will be hands-on, dynamic, and fast-paced.
 Students will explore the dental lab at Northwest Technical College and participate in a site visit at Sanford Health located in Bemidji, MN.
 There will be many opportunities to network with faculty and health care professionals in the area.

-Scrubs Camp is offering a limited number of full scholarships made possible by Sanford Health.
-Students interested in scholarships must provide a statement attached to the registration describing their interest.
-Registration is now open until filled or 5/25/2017.
-Max.
-30 campers.
+Scrubs Camp is offering a limited number of scholarships made possible by Sanford Health.
+Students interested in scholarships must provide responses to a few questions describing their interest.
+In addition, scholarship applicants may attach an optional letter of recommendation to their application.

-2-Day Specialists Training Camp (Monday & Tuesday- Check in Sunday Evening)for Kickers, Punters & Long Snappers (All skill sets welcome!)
+2-Day Specialists Training Camp (Check-in Sunday & Check-out Tuesday) for Kickers, Punters & Long Snappers (All skill sets welcome!)

 *All – Inclusive Camp*